-The Fund excludes corporate issuers rated 5 for E or S Rating using a rating scale of 1-5, where 1 is the highest rating.
+The Fund excludes corporate and quasi-sovereign issuers rated 5 for E or S Rating using a rating scale of 1-5, where 1 is the highest rating.

 The Fund will not invest in securities of any corporate issuers that identified as generating >25% of their revenue from thermal coal energy generation.